learnbyexample/learn_gnused/gnu_sed.md

 # Selective editing

-By default, `sed` acts on entire file.
-Many a times, you only want to act upon specific portions of file.
+By default, `sed` acts on the entire input content.
+Many a times, you only want to act upon specific portions of the input.
 To that end, `sed` has features to filter lines, similar to tools like `grep`, `head` and `tail`. `sed` can replicate most of `grep`'s filtering features without too much fuss.
 And has features like line number based filtering, selecting lines between two patterns, relative addressing, etc which isn't possible with `grep`.
 If you are familiar with functional programming, you would have come across **map, filter, reduce** paradigm.
-A typical task with `sed` involves filtering subset of input and then modifying (mapping) them.
-Sometimes, the subset is entire input file, as seen in the examples of previous chapters.
+A typical task with `sed` involves filtering a subset of input and then modifying (mapping) them.
+Sometimes, the subset is the entire input, as seen in the examples of previous chapters.

 >![info](images/info.svg) A tool optimized for a particular functionality should be preferred where possible. `grep`, `head` and `tail` would be better performance wise compared to `sed` for equivalent line filtering solutions.

-For some of the examples, equivalent commands will be shown as comments for learning purposes.
+For some of the examples, equivalent commands will also be shown as comments for learning purposes.

 ## Conditional execution